startbititsolutions/WordPress-Inquiry-Form-Plugin/readme.txt

 	Yes you can set different email in the admin area.

 	= Is it possible to change field lable ? =
-	Yes you can .
+	Yes you can.
 Give the name of field in the admin area.

 == Screenshots ==
-1. WP Inquiry Form plugin appears after activation in dashboard menu section  .
+1. WordPress Inquiry Form plugin appears after activation in dashboard menu section  .
-2. WP Inquiry Form plugin appears after activation in WP Inquiry Form setting section  .
+2. WordPress Inquiry Form plugin appears after activation in WP Inquiry Form setting section  .

 == Changelog ==

 = 1.0 =
 * Initial release